Updated on: June 1, 2023

 - Protein – Chicken, Fish (be sure to ask your provider what fish is best – we love Salmon), Egg Whites, Beans and Peas, Nuts, Seeds, and Soy products

 - Vegetables – Dark Leafy Green Spinach, Kale, Green Beans, Broccoli

 - Fruits – Citrus fruits, Grapefruit, Oranges, Blueberries, Strawberries

-- Grains – Whole grain breads and cereals, Oatmeal, English Muffins
+- Grains – Whole grain bread and cereals, Ezekiel bread, Oatmeal, English Muffins

 - Dairy – Yogurt, Cheese, Cottage Cheese, Milk

 - Avoid processed foods